KatBrandt/practice_ic_carnival/README.md

 1. Create a Visitor with attributes and a way to read that data
 2. Visitors have `preferences` and can list those preferences
-3. Visitors can check if they are tall enough for rides based on a given height threshold (height given in inches)
+3. Visitors can check if they are tall enough for rides based on a given height threshold of the ride(height given in inches)

 Use TDD to create a `Visitor` class that responds to the following interaction pattern: